Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Introduction

+As a final application, we show that this noncommutative perspective allows us to construct a factorization of the Hitchin morphism for moduli spaces of polystable $\mathrm{Sp}_2(A_{\mathbb C},\sigma_{\mathbb C})$-Higgs bundles.
+We also obtain analogous factorizations for the real groups $\mathrm{Sp}_2(A,\sigma)$ and $\mathrm{O}_{(1,1)}(A,\sigma)$.
+These factorizations are governed by quadratic norm maps on the corresponding tangent models of the symmetric space.
+After passing to invariant theory, the norm maps induce morphisms between intermediate affine GIT quotients, which are then identified with the usual Hitchin bases.

-As an application, we consider the Hitchin morphism for moduli spaces of polystable $G$-Higgs bundles for our new definitions and show that the image of this morphism also enjoys alternative, more geometric interpretations through the prism of the non-commutative models of the symmetric space.
-The article is divided into two main Parts.
-In the first Part, which spans Sections \ref{sec:symplectic and indefinite}-\ref{sec:models for compact}, we explicitly describe the models of the Riemannian symmetric spaces for the indefinite orthogonal groups of the form $\mathrm{O}_{(1,1)}(A, \sigma)$, $A^{\times}$, $\mathrm{O}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$, as well as for the symplectic groups $\mathrm{Sp}_{2}(A, \sigma)$ and $\mathrm{Sp}_{2}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$.
+The article is divided into two main parts.
+In the first part, which spans Sections \ref{sec:symplectic and indefinite}-\ref{sec:models for compact}, we explicitly describe the models of the Riemannian symmetric spaces for the indefinite orthogonal groups of the form $\mathrm{O}_{(1,1)}(A, \sigma)$, $A^{\times}$, $\mathrm{O}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$, as well as for the symplectic groups $\mathrm{Sp}_{2}(A, \sigma)$ and $\mathrm{Sp}_{2}(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$.
 We describe their (complexified) tangent spaces and the diffeomorphisms between them in detail.
 This analysis is of independent interest for the development of the theory of Lie groups over noncommutative rings and for this reason is presented separately from the rest of this work.